kosshi-net/vulkan-engine/README.md

-# Vulkan Teapots
+# Vulkan engine

-Hello Vulkan!
-A learner project in C. Aim is to implement a reasonable base for a game engine.
+This project aims to implement a small vulkan-based game engine for primarily personal use.

 ## Current features
 ### General